America 250 NC County Committees

 We would love to meet with your initial group to review and help with the conceptualization of the committee.
 We can also meet with your committee and county leadership as requested.
 Email us America250NC@ncdcr.gov

-To every extent possible, we recommend the local committee includes representatives from:
+To every extent possible, we recommend the local committee include representatives from:

 1. Museums & Historic Sites